The Victorian Turkish Baths Project logo

 The cold water cure

 It is beyond the scope of this project to deal in any depth with hydropathy—often called the water cure, or the cold water cure.
 Suffice it to indicate that there were three major components of the cure as systematised by Vincent Priessnitz: drinking considerable quantities of (usually) mineralized water (as is still the practice in many health spas), wet sheet packing, and exposing the body to a wide range of specialised showers or douches.
-All aspects are admirably, and entertainingly, treated in E S Turner's Taking the cure, while useful and practical information on spas today can readily be found in the Spas Directory.
+All aspects are admirably, and entertainingly, treated in E S Turner's Taking the cure.

 The wet sheet pack